Rheumatic Fever

 Definition, Etiology, PathogenesisTop

 Acute rheumatic fever (ARF) is an autoimmune disease caused by an excessive immune response to group A beta-hemolytic streptococcus (GABHS) infection, which occurs in ~3% of patients with untreated streptococcal pharyngitis and tonsillitis.
 The immune response is directed against epitopes similar to proteins found in the myocardium, heart valves, synovia, skin, hypothalamus, and caudate nucleus.
-The disease is rare in developed countries, but the incidence is higher in low- and middle-income countries, in particular in Africa, and in some Indigenous populations, such as those in Australia and New Zealand.
+The disease is rare in resource-rich countries, but the incidence is higher in low- and middle-income countries, in particular in Africa, and in some Indigenous populations, such as those in Australia and New Zealand.
 It is usually diagnosed in children aged between 5 and 15 years.

 Clinical Features and Natural HistoryTop